KBIG

-KBIG (104.3 FM, 104.3 MYfm) is a commercial radio station that is licensed to Los Angeles, California and serves the Greater Los Angeles area.
-The station is owned by iHeartMedia and broadcasts a hot adult contemporary format heavy on music from the 2000s to the present day.
-KBIG has studios located in Burbank, California and its primary transmitter is based on Mount Wilson.
+KBIG (104.3 FM, "104.3 MYfm") is a commercial radio station licensed to Los Angeles, California, and serving the Greater Los Angeles area.
+The station is owned by iHeartMedia and broadcasts a hot adult contemporary radio format focusing on music from the 1990s to the present.
+Weekdays begin with the nationally syndicated Valentine in the Morning wake-up show, based at KBIG and hosted by Sean Valentine.
+Evenings feature On with Mario hosted by Mario Lopez.

+KBIG's studios are on West Olive Avenue in Burbank.
+The station's primary transmitter is atop Mount Wilson.
+KBIG broadcasts using HD Radio technology.
+Its HD2 subchannel carries Pride Radio, aimed at an LGBTQ audience.

 History

-Early years
+Beautiful music

-The original KBIG (740 AM) was founded by John H. Poole in 1952, originating from Catalina Island off the coast of California.
+The original KBIG 740 AM was founded by John H. Poole in 1952, originating from Catalina Island off the coast of California.
 Known as "The Catalina Island Station", Poole knew KBIG would have wide coverage of Southern California by broadcasting the station's directional signal across ocean water.
 KBIG was heard from Santa Barbara to San Diego, including the large audience in Los Angeles.
 The station became popular as it presented an island theme and scheduled music, news, and commercials on a different sequence from his competitors.
 "We knew if you changed stations during a commercial, you would always find music on K-BIG," Poole claimed.
 The KBIG call letters were selected in honor of the station's original disc jockey, Carl "Mr. Big" Bailey.
 The AM station was sold to religious broadcasters in 1980 and now operates as KBRT.